sumo47/React_learning/Readme.md

     * Suspense = we use suspense to show loading animation while component is loading
     * fallback - while again the component is loading , till simmerUI will show
     * note - for small project chunking is not neccessary

+# Tailwind Css
+ * override all css
+ * easy to debug
+ * less code is shipped
+ * no duplicate css
+ * bundle size is small